sherlockholmes1603/Micromouse_challenge/README.md

-This competition is over but still if you want to collaborate on this project you can contact me by
+This competition is over but still if you want to collaborate on this project you can contact me at chahakjethani@gmail.com